 Anxiety is our body’s natural response to let us know when we are in potential danger or that something is wrong.
-Anxiety and worry to a certain degree are normal and in fact adaptive.
-However, when anxiety begins to become uncontrollable or it interferes with our ability to function normally it has become a problem and it is possible you may have an anxiety disorder.
+Anxiety and worry, to a certain degree, are normal and, in fact, adaptive.
+However, when anxiety becomes uncontrollable or interferes with our ability to function normally, it becomes a problem, and you may have an anxiety disorder.

 Symptoms of Generalised Anxiety Disorder

 Common symptoms of generalised anxiety disorder include:

 - worrying or being anxious a lot of the time;